New Zealand Branch Activities

 The New Zealand Branch runs recruitment programmes in New Zealand for first year clinical radiology and radiation oncology training positions.
 Each year, recruitment is advertised on this website and with Te Whatu Ora.

-Click here from 20 March for clinical radiology application forms and information
+Click here for clinical radiology application forms and information

-Click here from 20 March for radiation oncology application forms and information
+Click here for radiation oncology application forms and information

 You are expected to provide a Certificate of Professional Status (COPS) from the Medical Council of New Zealand with your application documents.
 This requirement was introduced in 2022.
 If you have never been registered with the Medical Council of New Zealand, then a COPS (or equivalent) from the jurisdiction in which you are currently registered and working will be required.